Crime is one of the most popular genres in fiction. In this post, we share the top crime writing resources every writer needs.

 - What My Six-Year-Old Taught Me About Storytelling

-Top Tip: If you want to learn how to write a book, join our Writers Write course in Johannesburg or sign up for our online course.
+Top Tip: If you want to learn how to write a book, sign up for our online course.